Our bottom line

 And let’s bear in mind here, if you’re an experienced investor that doesn’t need a lot of extra support, or you find investing ideas elsewhere (for instance, an ally like The Motley Fool!) the low dealing fees and non-existent platform fees may vastly outweigh these concerns.

-Is a FinecoBank share dealing account right for you?
+Is a FinecoBank Multi-Currency Trading Account a good choice for you?

 On the other hand, if you primarily want UK investments and put high value on an easy-to-use interface and tools, I think you may have more fun with one of the domestic UK trading platforms, even though you may have to pay for the pleasure through higher fees.